 As Tony Seba, author of Clean Disruption highlights, unsubsidised solar power in Australia is cheaper than coal and gas.
 Find out how Arowana is taking part in the clean energy sector globally.

-Rahim Chunara: This national energy crisis I think but if it is even across this is certainly something that’s going to be short-lived and I think the new technologies that favour power and other businesses are looking to you know build in Australia are really going to change that energy architecture and improve their energy security.
+Rahim Chunara: This national energy crisis, I think―or if it is even a crisis―is certainly something that's going to be short-lived, and I think the new technologies that VivoPower and other businesses are looking to, you know, build in Australia, are really going to change that energy architecture and improve their energy security.